-The history of civil-military relationship in the world in general and Pakistan, in particular, is fascinating and full of lessons.
+The history of civil-military relations in the world in general and, in particular, Pakistan is facing many problems and get full of lessons.
 There is always a hitch and disparity exists between Civilians and the military in Pakistan.

-We have to keep in mind the geographical location of Pakistan, and its importance in the Islamic world and its relation with America because without keeping all these factors in mind, we cannot have an in-depth analysis.
+We have to keep in mind the geographical location of Pakistan, most importantly living in the Islamic world, and its relation with America because without keeping all these factors in mind, we cannot have an in-depth analysis.
 There is another important factor is independent and uncontrollable electronic media and an extremely rigid social media where there is always a new conspiracy theory every day.

 Geographical Location of Pakistan

-If we first talk about the geographic location of Pakistan, we have to keep this in mind that Pakistan is surrounded by India, Afghanistan, Iran, China, and Russia.
-India never accepted the independence of Pakistan by heart, India was busy from the very first day of the creation of Pakistan to destabilize and weaken its roots.
+If we first talk about the geographic location of Pakistan, we have to keep in mind that Pakistan is surrounded by India, Afghanistan, Iran, China, and Russia.
+India never accepted the independence of Pakistan by heart.
+India was busy from the very first day of the creation of Pakistan to destabilizing and weakening its roots.

 On the other side, there was Russia, the superpower of that time, a Communist country, and a close friend of India.
 And Pakistan has the most prolonged order shared with Afghanistan, a country that is in turmoil for years.

 A strong Army was needed for the hour

-So, with such a geographical location, one thing was clear that a country having a weak army cannot exist in this region.
-Pakistan fought its first war with India in 1948, and it was clear from that time that the main focus of Pakistani state must be on its defence and have to work hard for its existence.
-There is always a debate of military bureaucracy in pakistan but people forget to keep the Indian defence budget in mind while talking about it.
+So, with such a geographical location, one thing was clear a country having a weak army cannot exist in this region.
+Pakistan fought its first war with India in 1948, and it was clear from that time that the main focus of the Pakistani state must be on its defense and had to work hard for its existence.
+There is always a debate about military bureaucracy in Pakistan but people forget to keep the Indian defense budget in mind while talking about it.

 The dependency of the civilians on the Army

-There are many reasons for the dependence of the civilian on Army some are mentioned below:
+There are many reasons for the dependence on the civilian on Army some are mentioned below: